szabokende/password_manager/README.md

 You can check the runing project on the following link: lazyhome.dk.
 Or you can run the project on Android or IOS with Android studio after you downloded the flutter sdk and framework.

+## How to use

+You can store password locali on phone and you can sync the password with another device and you can get a strong password suggestion.

+- To store password just type in the password and the website where the password belong in the 'password' and 'website' textfield.

+- To sync the passwords with another device you need to upload the local passwords to the colud.
+After that you need to type in on the new device the 'lacation' and the 'encryption key' from the old device.
+Finaly jast press the 'sync with the cloud' button.

+- To get a strong password suggestion just perss the 'suggest a strong password' button.

+- To check the local password just perss the 'show loacl passwords' button.

 ## Screenshots